 Verizon offering only unlimited data plan for iPhone 4

-In advance of iPhone 4 pre-orders, Verizon has finally confirmed data plan pricing for Apple’s smartphone: $30 per month for unlimited usage.
+iPhone 4 pre-orders, Verizon has finally confirmed data plan pricing for Apple’s smartphone: $30 per month for unlimited usage.

 According to Consumer Reports, who spoke to Verizon, that unlimited data plan will be the only option available to iPhone 4 users.
 In my perusing of the carrier’s Website, it appears that Verizon has nixed its previous $15 per month, 150MB metered option across the board, and now requires the $30 unlimited plan for all 3G smartphones.
 Verizon did not respond to a request for comment.